ComposableFi/composable/frame/staking-rewards/README.md

 A stake is transferred into the protocol treasury.

+Initially, on a nonzero time lock nonzero penalties no time decay but expireable positions are supported.

 ### Staked asset

 User share amount, potentially elevated, issued as a new token onto asset account owned by staking position account.